Kalebsultan/gtst/README.md

-his is note written while taking the Geez Tech Security Tester® course.
+This is note written while taking the Geez Tech Security Tester® course.